skibu/nornsLib/README.md

 to be written.
 Different from `util.make_dir()` in that `util.make_dir_for_file()` can take in file name and determine the directory from it.

 ### encoded = util.urlencode(url)
 For encoding a url that has special characters.

 ### util.urldecode(url)
 For decoding a url with special characters

+# Using NornsLib in your script
+The NornsLib library can easily be included in your script.
+Since nornsLib is a separate repo from your script you need to make sure that the nornsLib files are not just included, but that the whole library is cloned to the user's Norns device.
+To make this simple you can just copy and paste the following Lua file into your script repo.

 ### fullNornsLibInclude.lua:
 You can copy and paste the script below or do a `wget https://raw.githubusercontent.com/skibu/nornsLib/main/fullNornsLibInclude.lua`.
 And then just include this nornsLib script from your application script using something like `include "appLib/fullNornsLibInclude"`.
 And of course feel free to make needed changes to your copy of this file.
 For example, you might want to include just particular nornsLib extension files, e.g. `include "nornsLib/utilExt"` instead of all the extensions via `include "nornsLib/includeAllExt"`